 - 2,000 firearms that date from the mid-1700s to the present.

 We are always looking to add to our collection.
 We seek objects that represent the many ways that Albertans experience government, politics, and the military.
 We are especially interested in acquiring contemporary material from diverse communities across Alberta.
 Have an object you think we might be interested in?
 We’d love to hear from you!

-Matthew Ostapchuk, Acting Curator, Military and Government History
+Matthew Ostapchuk, Curator, Military and Government History